About Parent Abuse

 What I carry across all of these is a heart for early intervention, networking, relationship-based work to enable people to realise their own skills and build resilience.

 In 2004 I decided to go back into education myself and took an MA in Child Studies at Kings College, London, researching Parent Abuse as my specialty.
 Though I completed the course in 2006, I was so affected that I vowed to continue my own study and to work to raise awareness of this little recognised issue.
-From 2010, I continued to work with social work students, while also throwing myself into developing this site and, increasingly, speaking on Parent Abuse at training events and conferences.
-For the last five or so years I was working on a guide for practitioners supporting families affected by this type of abuse.
-I am delighted to say that the guide was published in 2019.
+From 2010 until 2016, I continued to work with social work students, while also throwing myself into developing this site and, increasingly, speaking on Parent Abuse at training events and conferences.
+After a number of years working on a guide for practitioners supporting families affected by this type of abuse, I am delighted to say that the guide was published in 2019.

 I have two grown up sons who have taught me much, above all that I still have much to learn.